HubbersBI/sql-data-analysis/README.md

 Each query focuses on a specific analytical problem, ranging from employee salary analysis to customer segmentation and product performance.

 ## 🛠 Tools Used
-MySQL (Joins, Aggregations, Subqueries, Window Functions) Power BI for visuals
+MySQL (Joins, Aggregations, Subqueries, Window Functions).
+Power BI for visuals.

 ## 🔑 Key Insights / Results